 Of course, “qui tam” may be a short form, but for only six letters it gets pronounced in all sorts of ways.
 The “correct” pronunciation is the Latin one – kwee tam – rather than the “kee-tam” we tend to use if we are accustomed to Spanish or French.
 As for that “a”, it’s the same sound as in “father.”

-Although not technically a qui tam, certain whistleblower programs act just like a qui tam.
+Although not technically a qui tam, certain financial fraud whistleblower programs act just like a qui tam.
 However, the report is filed with a federal agency, such as the Internal Revenue Service (IRS), U.S. Securities and Exchange Commission (SEC), and the Anti-Money Laundering Act (AMLA) whistleblower programs.

 What is the history of the False Claims Act?

+Most of our qui tam work is as False Claims Act lawyers.
 The False Claims Act permits whistleblowers, known as relators, to bring lawsuits alleging fraud that has been committed against the government.
 It is the most well-known qui tam statute in American jurisprudence and is generally considered to be the most effective law in combating fraud against the federal government, as well as preventing waste and abuse in government spending.